Euro zone bonds rally as U.S. bank jitters lifts safe havens

 LONDON, March 10 (Reuters) - Government bonds across the euro zone rallied on Friday, winning a reprieve from rate-rise expectations for now as a selloff in U.S. bank stocks boosted demand for safe-haven assets.

-Germany's two-year bond yield slid almost 20 basis points (bps) to 3.08%, set for its biggest one-day fall since July, as its price shot higher.
+Germany's two-year bond yield slid almost 20 basis points (bps) to 3.07%, set for its biggest one-day fall since July, as its price shot higher.
+It was last down 16 bps at 3.122%.

 Also in focus was the Bank of Japan, which maintained ultra-low interest rates on Friday and held off making changes to its controversial bond yield control policy, leaving options open ahead of a leadership transition in April.